 How will the decision to move the University Commencement Ceremony indoors, due to severe weather, affect the undergraduate diploma ceremonies that are held that afternoon?

 The college/school and department undergraduate diploma ceremonies are conducted in covered areas, so they will go forward unless there is a severe weather emergency.
-If the University Commencement Ceremony is delayed by as much as an hour, the undergraduate diploma ceremonies may also be delayed.
-If severe weather has affected the Sunday morning ceremony, an announcement will be made at the University Commencement Ceremony concerning any changes to the times or locations of the college/school and department undergraduate diploma ceremonies.
+If the University Commencement Ceremony is delayed by as much as an hour, the undergraduate diploma ceremonies should still be okay, beginning at 2:00 p.m.
+If severe weather has affected the Sunday morning ceremony, an announcement will be made by 7:30 a.m.
+Sunday concerning any changes to the times or locations of the college/school and department undergraduate diploma ceremonies.

 If it is raining for the University Commencement Ceremony in the Stadium, can guests, graduates, or faculty use umbrellas?

-Unfortunatley, umbrellas are not allowed.
+Umbrellas are allowed, although discouraged.
 Faculty and graduates will be issued rain ponchos, and it is also acceptable for each participant to wear their personal rain gear.
 Guests should come prepared should rain be in the forecast and to use personal rain gear.
 For those guests who wish to view a live broadcast of the ceremony indoors, seating will be available in the DeBartolo classroom building and also in other classroom buildings as announced.

 Do we need tickets for the Commencement Mass?